Monday, 28 December 2015

 Human Wants

 Now, coming to wants.
-Human Wants in Economics are desires that are supposed to be backed by purchasing capacity.
-You can not fulfil all of your desires at any case.
-You should have money or some purchasing power to get your desires accomplished.
-So, a desire becomes a want when you think of achieving it and try to satisfy the desire with your purchasing capacity.
-You will try to earn some income or possess wealth in order to satisfy them.
+In economics, human wants are desires that are backed by purchasing power.
+You cannot fulfill all of your desires at any time.
+You need money or purchasing power to satisfy them.
+A desire becomes a want when you think of achieving it and try to satisfy it with your purchasing power.
+You will try to earn income or accumulate wealth in order to satisfy them.

 • Desires do not require purchasing power for their existence.
 But wants require to be backed by some purchasing power.